 - Invest in a calibrated thermometer or a digital temperature sensor with sufficient accuracy.
 A thermometer with a resolution of 0.1 °C or better is recommended.

-- Ensure that your glassware is clean and free from contaminants.
+- make sure your glassware is clean and free from contaminants.
 Impurities can affect the boiling point and lead to inaccurate readings.

-- If using a heating mantle or hot plate, ensure that it provides uniform heating to avoid localized overheating, which can cause bumping.
+- If using a heating mantle or hot plate, see to it that it provides uniform heating to avoid localized overheating, which can cause bumping.

 2. Prepare the Solution Carefully: